kei-sato/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image10]

+But some failures remained.
+So I decided to reject bad fitting results depending on the similarities of the fitted lines.
 The final code to create the video clip is in the code cell #17 of main.ipynb

+#### 3. When this pipeline likely fail

+This pipeline likely fail when there are large shades on the road.
+So I could make it more robust if it's possible to find out the way to ignore shades while detecting the lines clearly.